ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Lookup plugins are used to pull in data from external data stores.
 Lookup plugins can be used within playbooks for both looping - playbook language constructs like "with_fileglob" and "with_items" are implemented via lookup plugins - and to return values into a variable or parameter.

-Here's a simple lookup plugin implementation - this lookup returns the contents of a text file as a variable
+Here's a simple lookup plugin implementation - this lookup returns the contents of a text file as a variable:

 .. code-block:: python